jmbenlloch/daqling/README.md

 ## Development

-In order to develop your own module, check the existing demonstration modules in `daqling/src/Modules` and `daqling/include/Modules` for guidance.
+In order to develop your own module, check the existing modules in `src/Modules` and for guidance.

-Copy and adapt the template `src/Modules/NewModule.cpp` and `include/Modules/NewModule.hpp` and start developing your custom module.
+Copy and adapt the template folder `src/Modules/Dummy` and develop your custom module.

-Finally add the new custom module to `src/Modules/CMakeLists.txt` in order to build it as part of the project.
+The custom module will be discovered (don't forget to modify the name of the module in the `CMakeLists.txt` file) and built by CMake as part of the project.

-The `dev` option of `daqinterface`

-    daqinterface invalid-config.json complete dev

-- skips the `json-config.schema` validation, therefore allowing to experiment with new fields in the configuration json files.
-- sets the process logging level to `DEBUG`.